 I returned to the store about 3-4 days later and the cashier looked relieved to see me.
 “Did Mary talk to you about that thing that happened with the card you were paying?”
 She had a hard time explaining it to me, but basically she was saying I owed the store $1500.
-The manager had tried to call the number on the forms I’m always filling out, but that’s my home number and I never answer or check those messages often.
+The manager had tried to call the number on the form I filled out, but that’s my home number and I never answer or check those messages.
 They were freaking out about the cash shortage and hoped I would return.

 While I stood in line, several employees tried to get Mary to come over, but they were told she wasn’t working that day.
 I gave the cashier my cell phone number and told her to have Mary call me there instead.
 That’s when, out of the blue, Mary showed up.
 It was her day off and she happened to be shopping and spotted me from a distance.
 She explained that the cashier had screwed up.
 Instead of canceling the transaction, she typed into the register that I had given her $1500 cash.
 So now the register was short $1500, my credit card bill was paid, and they were freaking out because they couldn’t reach me.
 We exchanged numbers and I promised to call her once I investigated.

 I logged into my Discover account and sure enough, a payment for $1498.50 had gone through.
-Moreover, the gift card I had used during that transaction was still loaded with $500.
+Moreover, the gift card I had used during that transaction still had $500.
 How did I know this was for that payment?
-Because as usual, I sent myself an email while I was in the store, with notes about which cards I had paid, for how much, and with which credit card.
-I had initially emailed a note stating that my Discover card was paid for $1498.50.
-Then I sent a follow-up, noting the transaction (along with the last 4 digits of the card) had been cancelled.
+Because as usual, I sent myself an email while I was in the store, with notes about which cards I had paid, how much, and with which credit card.

 Anyway, the moral of this story is that you really need to be organized and keep track of your transactions.
-Things can go wrong – some of them out of your control – in which case it’s helpful to have a paper trail to go back to.
+Things can go wrong – some of them out of your control.
+In such cases it’s helpful to have a paper trail to go back to.